Arts Initiative

 What is it?

 The PN Farm Arts Initiative is a place-based, collaborative endeavor based at Plas Newydd Farm in Ridgefield, Washington.
-The initiative aims to create a space where the local arts community and the general public can come together for creation, conversation and exploration.
-Through a combination of workshops, short-term artists residencies and exhibitions, we will delve into the stories of this place together.
+Together, we create a space where the local arts community and the general public can come together for creation, conversation and exploration.
+Through a combination of workshops, short-term artists residencies and exhibitions, we delve into the stories of this place together.

-For this first year of the initiative, we plan to offer one or two opportunities a month for folks to gather and create together.
+As we roll into the second year of the initiative, we are excited to offer several opportunities each month for folks to gather and create together.
 Workshop themes will include writing, visual arts and crafts, and more.
+We also offer more free-form gatherings with the monthly Canopy Time farm excursions, and Soup & Words writing circles.
 Feel free to drop us a line at arts@pnfarm.com if you’d like to propose a workshop for the future!

 Where are we?